The Playbook. How to write, create content and get involved in The 1014 Rugby.

 - Articles should be mobile ready.
 Remember most of our readers will read your content via our app on a small screen, so your style will need to suit these devices.
 This means, short, sharp and articulate, making it a quick read and sharable.

-- Articles should be under 300 words, however the exceptions to this rule are Analysis and Opinion articles, which can be up to 500-600 words.
+- Articles should be under 450 words.
+However, the exceptions to this rule are Analysis and Opinion articles, which can be longer.

 - Paragraphs should be around 150 words or less, so break up your article accordingly.
-Lots of paragraphs means lots of white space and better readability.
+Lots of paragraphs mean lots of white space and better readability.

 - Sentences should be short and punchy, about 20 words or less.